COVID-19: Travel advice and information

 NSW TrainLink Regional services

-We’ve got a plan to provide a COVID-safe regional transport network as restrictions ease and the numbers on our network increases, and more people return to work and school.
+We’ve got a plan to provide a COVID Safe regional transport network as restrictions ease and the numbers on our network increases, and more people return to work and school.

 - We have implemented measures to ensure the safety of our staff and customers especially those travelling long distances.
-NSW TrainLink regional rail and coach customers are being booked in a way to accommodate physical distancing where possible.
+NSW TrainLink regional train and coach customers are being booked in a way to accommodate physical distancing where possible.

-- Green dots are being used on trains, buses, light rail and ferries, including our intercity fleet, to show customers the safest places to sit and stand, and encourage them to maintain 1.5 metre physical distancing on our services.
+- Green dots are being used on trains, buses, light rail and ferries, including our intercity fleet, to show customers the safest places to sit and stand, and encourage them to maintain physical distancing on our services.

 - We’re also increasing messaging to encourage customers, in particular those living in the larger regional centres, to rethink the way they commute and travel, e.g. avoiding travelling in the peak, using more active transport such as cycling and walking, and using trip planning apps to better plan their journeys with regard to capacity.